-- 134. The application is supported by a Energy and Sustainability Statement which confirms that the buildings will achieve 'Very Good' in accordance with Policy 27; this will be secured by condition. - 135.
+- The application is supported by an Energy and Sustainability Statement which 133. confirms that the buildings will achieve 'Very Good' in accordance with Policy 27; this will be secured by condition. - 134.
 Policy 27 also requires a reduction in carbon emissions over and above BREEAM this can also be addressed by condition.